aeguggh5893/git_test_24/README.md

 # git_test_24

-This is writing a git commit message with a subject and body using the escape character '\n'.
+Setting up VS Code to be default text editor to write proper subject and body commit messages.